WeLoTech/aymatic-API/source/index.html.md

 videoID | If defined, the result will be the data from that specific video.
 Otherwise, the result will be all videos you own.

 <aside class="success">
-Remember — a happy Video is an authenticated Video!
+Remember — a happy video is an authenticated video!
 </aside>
 <aside class="notice">
 videoID looks something like this: "1cd58e507b3e3d8bb8a9b2a3a5baa9988f741b8df83fa2e9e6b661d339fba904"
 </aside>

-## Delete a Specific Video
+## Delete a Video

 ```shell